probmods/probmods2/exercises/03-conditioning.md

 ## Exercise 3: Extending the smiles model

+### a)

-a) Describe (using ordinary English) what the second WebPPL program above means.
+Describe (using ordinary English) what the second WebPPL program above means.

 ~~~~
 ~~~~

+### b)

-b) Write a version of the model that captures these two intuitions: (1) people are more likely to smile if they want something and (2) *nice* people are less likely to want something.
+Write a version of the model that captures these two intuitions: (1) people are more likely to smile if they want something and (2) *nice* people are less likely to want something.

 ~~~~

 ~~~~

+### c)

-c) Use this extended model to compute the posterior belief that someone wants something from you, given that they are smiling and have rarely smiled before?
+Suppose you've seen Bob five times this week and each time, he was not smiling.
+But today, you see Bob and he is smiling.
+Use this extended model to compute the posterior belief that Bob wants something from you today.

 In your answer, show the WebPPL inference and a histogram of the answers -- in what ways do these answers make intuitive sense or fail to?

 ~~~~